 In 2019, according to a USDA report, the Forest Service opened hundreds of thousands of forest acres and sold 75 million more board feet of timber than the 2018 figure.
 The agency also improved overall forest conditions and reduced wildfire risk on over 4 million acres of land.

 As with many other things, the amount of forest varies by each state.
 Every state in the county has something to offer in terms of nature and the great outdoors.
 All states have forests, but some have significantly more forest cover than others.
 The data below is from the United States Department of Agriculture Forest Inventory and Analysis Report, pulled by analysis site, Stacker.
 States are ranked by the percentage of the total land covered by forests, not the total number of acres.
-The five states with the least forest cover are: North Dakota (60,000 acres or 1.7%), Nebraska (1.6 million acres or 3.2%), South Dakota (1.9 million acres or 3.9%), Kansas (2.5 million acres or 4.8%), and Iowa (3 million acres or 8.4%).
+The five states with the least forest cover are by percentage: North Dakota (1.72%), Nebraska (3.20%), South Dakota (3.93%), Kansas (4.78%), and Iowa (8.43%).
 Generally, eastern states, particularly in the Southwest and New England, have the most forests.

-West Virginia has 12.2 million acres of forests covering 79% of its land.
+West Virginia has about 12 million acres of forests covering 79.01% of its land.
 With six national parks and 37 state parks, West Virginia is a great destination for those looking to explore the woodlands.
 The Appalachian Trail runs through West Virginia as well.

-Alabama is covered in 22.9 million acres of forests, about 70.6% of the state’s total land.
-The state is home to four national forests, Bankhead, Conecuh, Talladega, and Tuskegee, and has more than 342 of hiking trails to explore.
+Alabama has about 22.9 million acres of forests, covering 70.57% of the state’s total land.
+The state is home to four national forests, Bankhead, Conecuh, Talladega, and Tuskegee, and has more than 342 hiking trails to explore.

-Alabama and South Carolina’s neighbor, Georgia, has 24.8 million acres of forests.
-This is about 67.3% of Georgia’s land.
+Bordering Alabama and South Carolina, Georgia, has 24.8 million acres of forests.
+This is about 67.28% of Georgia’s land.
 Georgia has hundreds of miles of recreation trails to explore its millions of forested acres, including those in Chattahoochee-Oconee National Forest, which has 850 miles of trails alone.

-Virginia has 15.9 million acres of forest that cover 62.9% of its land.
+Virginia has close to 15.7 million acres of forest that cover 62.93% of its land.
 Virginia has 24 state forests managed by the Virginia Department of Forestry.
 About 77% of forest land in Virginia is controlled by 300,000 forest landowners.